yosebyte/nodepass/docs/en/usage.md

 - `tls=<mode>`: TLS security level for data channels (`0`, `1`, or `2`)
 - `crt=<cert_file>`: Path to certificate file (when `tls=2`)
 - `key=<key_file>`: Path to private key file (when `tls=2`)

+QUIC transport protocol (server mode only):
+- `quic=<mode>`: QUIC transport mode (`0` for TCP pool, `1` for QUIC UDP pool, default: 0)
+  - Server configuration is automatically delivered to client during handshake
+  - Client does not need to specify quic parameter

 ## Operating Modes